Tarbert, Kintyre: Geography

 The coast of Tarbert Bay is rocky and the cliffs are fringed with young firs, the village itself being an extremely tranquil and beautiful place.
 Tarbert boasts several beaches, accessible either through forested walks or over seaside rocks.
 One such beach, known locally as the Shell Beach, is composed entirely of broken seashells that have washed ashore following offshore processing of queenies and clams.

 The Church of Scotland parish church occupies a fine situation on high ground and has a crown spire.
 Overlooking the harbour are the ruins of a castle built by Robert I of Scotland in 1326.
 The isthmus connecting the districts of Knapdale and Kintyre is little more than 1 mi wide, and boats once used to be dragged across to the head of West Loch Tarbert, a narrow sea loch nearly 10 mi long.
 A proposal to cut a canal across to shorten the sail to Islay and Jura in the late 19th century did not progress further.

+Sport and recreation

+National Cycle Route 75

+Tarbert is the start;finnish point of the NCR75 a route from Tarbert to Edinburgh via Glasgow.
+The National Cycle Network is maintained by sustrans.
+NCR75 includes two ferry crossings from Tarbert to Portavadie on the Cowal peninsula and from Dunoon ((Cowal)), to Gourock in Inverclyde.
+Once on the Kintyre peninsula you can join the National Cycle Route 78 (The Caledonia Way).